koba04/jsconf-jp-presentation/packages/slide/slides/4-react-custom-renderer.md

 <!-- note
 Does it seems to be too complecated?
 I see...
-But you don't have to impelement all interfaces!!
+But you don't have to impelement all functions!!
 Many functions might be ok as empty functions.

 You can impelement the functions incrementally.